 - Assistance applying for financial aid

-Most often, it does not cost money to stay in a maternity home.
+Most often, it does not cost money to stay in housing programs for pregnant mothers.
 Some places will offer women the opportunity to work a low-stress job in exchange for paying any fees.

 Considerations and Precautions

-Some maternity homes have particular rules or requirements that they follow.
+Some homes for pregnant women have particular rules or requirements that all residents must follow.
 Some of the things you should keep in mind as you research maternity homes include:

-- Eligibility – Sometimes, women must accept a particular religious affiliation or set of values.
+- Eligibility – Sometimes, women must accept a particular religious affiliation or set of values in order to receive housing assistance.
 Other homes require mothers to sign a contract that they will carry their pregnancy to term.

 - Rules in the home – It is not uncommon to find curfews, supervision, and other rules in some maternity homes.
 However, you can also find homes that offer you a more independent lifestyle.

-- Emphasis of particular values –Depending on its affiliation, a maternity home might put pressure on you to make a particular decision about your pregnancy if you live there.
+- Emphasis of particular values – Depending on its affiliation, a maternity shelter might put pressure on you to make a particular decision about your pregnancy if you live there.

 Where to Find Maternity Homes